-There are some dangerously high dosed Ecstasy tablets in circulation.
+There are many highly dosed ecstasy tablets in circulation.
+These highly dosed ecstasy tablets have extra risks.
 Make sure to keep this in mind, get your drugs tested and adjust your dosage.

 Less is more

-Taking a high dose will increase the undesirable side effects such as rigid and grinding jaws, forgetfulness, confusion, a restless feeling, nausea and vomiting.
+Taking a high dose of MDMA will mostly increase the undesirable side effects such as rigid and grinding jaws, forgetfulness, confusion, a restless feeling, nausea and vomiting.

-That does not sound like a lot of fun, but why is it dangerous?
+That does not sound like a lot of fun, but why is it risky?

-The use of high-dosed ecstasy is dangerous.
-It increases the risk of overdose (also known as ecstasy-intoxication or serotonin syndrome), which can lead to overheating, acute psychotic symptoms, arrhythmia’s and liver failure.
-It can even occur with possible death.
+The use of a high dose of MDMA has risks.
+It increases the risk of overdose (also known as ecstasy-intoxication or serotonin syndrome), which can lead to overheating, irregular heart beat (arrhythmia) and liver failure.
+In extreme cases this can unfortunately even result in death.

 4-FA, a popular New Psychoactive Substance in the Netherlands

-The Trimbos institute recently issued a press release concerning the risks of the usage of 4-FA (4-fmp).
+The Trimbos institute recently issued a press release concerning the risks of the usage of 4-FA (4-FMP).
 They stated that the risks of 4-FA are bigger than previously thought.
-Think off physical complaints as (tremendous) headache, but also cardiovascular problems and strokes.
+Examples of the risks are physical complaints as (tremendous) headache, but also cardiovascular problems and strokes.

 Unity video: What is a water intoxication?↑ Back to menu↑ Back to top

 Even though possession of drugs is illegal in the Netherlands, it IS possible to get your drugs tested anonymously at an official drug checking service.